emmahsax/slack_messaging/README.md

 slack-messaging setup
 ```

+To obtain the webhook URL, go to [this link](https://api.slack.com/messaging/webhooks).

 If you'd like to create the config file at a different directory, I recommend using the `setup` command, and then manually moving the file to your desired location:

 ```bash